vparrello/ToryBoards/README.md

 #ToryBoards

-The algorithm for creating a dynamic puzzle that can be tracked and unique for each iteration.
-Our goal is to make puzzles fun and different in a way that each puzzle is a brand new challenge for any puzzler.
+The algorithm for creating a dynamic puzzle that is unique for each iteration and can be tracked.
+It uses the dimensions of the board to guide the shapes of the pieces.
+It then takes that shape and creates a unique piece based on that shape.